|Elliott Sound Products||Sinewave Oscillators|

 Figure 6 - Sine-Cosine Generator Using State Variable Filter

 This is an interesting circuit, partly because I could find no definitive origin.
 Parts of it are shown in an Intersil application note, and there are several sites that either show exactly the same circuit as indicated in the references, or have a link to the page.
 Distortion performance depends almost entirely on the FET used.
-I've shown a 2N5484, and while these are common, it's possibly one of the worst FETs around for this application.
+I've shown a 2N5484, and while these were common, it's possibly one of the worst FETs around for this application.
 The original showed a 2SK30A, but it is a discontinued device and therefore will be difficult to obtain.
 The resistor in parallel with the FET (R7) needs to be selected for reliable starting and lowest distortion (it's therefore a compromise).
+The available range of JFETs has diminished greatly in the last few years, and good candidates are now harder to find.

 R8 and R9 combine to ensure that the gate has exactly half of the signal present at the drain, and this reduces distortion (simulated) from 0.2% to 0.009%.
 The extra time constant created by R8, R9 and C3 causes some signal bounce, but it's well within normal expectations.
 Without the extra network, settling time is almost instant, but as noted above, distortion is increased.
 I have found it wise to use simulator distortion figures as a guide only, so expect the figures above to be somewhat higher than the simulator claims.